If you’ve taken the CAT exam before; don’t make similar mistakes again.

 Start your preparation with a thorough analysis of your previous attempt.
-Since you’ve given CAT exam previously, assess where you stand and answer the most important question – What let you down: speed or basic understanding?
+Since you’ve given the CAT exam previously, assess where you stand and answer the most important question – What let you down: speed or basic understanding?

-One of the biggest reasons behind an unsuccessful attempt is lack of basic understanding.
+One of the biggest reasons behind an unsuccessful attempt is a lack of basic understanding.
 While speed is important for any time-limited exam, major gains can be made only by revisiting the basics.

 Analyze how much time you took to solve questions and your accuracy in the individual sections.
 Utilize this data and plan your next CAT preparation accordingly.